phucat/Flask-GAE-Framework/README.md

 #Flask - GAE Boilerplate

-The Goal is the quickly and easily implement a framework that contains all necessary structures configurations and automation designed for Google Appengine and Bitbucket pipelines for rapid development.
+The Goal is to quickly and easily implement a framework that contains all necessary structures configurations and automation designed for Google Appengine and Bitbucket pipelines for rapid development.

 ## Directory Structure
-- root
+- root/
-- - app (contains all project related codes)
+- - app/ (contains all project related codes)
-- - - components (contains classes that is used across modules)
+- - - components/ (contains classes that is used across modules)
-- - - modules (contains blueprint, model and module related services)
+- - - modules/ (contains blueprint, model and module related services)
-- - - services (containes services that are used across modules)
+- - - services/ (containes services that are used across modules)
-- - configurations (configuration files for each environment)
+- - configurations/ (configuration files for each environment)
-- - tests (contains test files)
+- - tests/ (contains test files)
-- - tools (contains scripts or tools to help on development)
+- - tools/ (contains scripts or tools to help on development)
 - - app.yaml (appengine required files that defines your service)
 - - appengine_config.py (tells appengine the path of libraries the project is using)
 - - bitbucket-pipelines (for CI automation)